 Breakfast: At the hotel.

-Lunch: Plated meal at a local restaurant
+Dinner: Plated meal at a local restaurant.

 Evening: After returning to the hotel we'll share our favorite experiences and exchange farewells.

 Breakfast: At the hotel.
 This is the last meal included in the program.

 Morning: We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please be in touch via the Road Scholar Social Network, wherer you can share memories, pictures, and comments.
 Best wishes for all your journeys!